-The first day of Two's program is Monday, July 19.
+The first day of the Two's program in the 2022-2023 school year is Monday, August 1, 2022.
 The first two days of school are partial days.
 This is to help provide a smooth transition into new surroundings, a new routine, and a gradual adjustment to new faces.
 For details and times, please refer to your class Welcome Letter that will be e-mailed in June.

-Summer Program for children born in 2019 and 2018 begins on Monday, July 19.
+Summer Program for incoming 3K and Pre-K children also begins on Monday, August 1, 2022.